 Claudy Jongstra

-In 2001, Jongstra established her studio in the rural North of The Netherlands, where she began a sweeping ecological experiment in the local landscape.
-The basis of Jongstra’s pieces, wool, comes from her own flock of rare, indigenous Drenthe Heath sheep (the oldest breed in Northern Europe).
-In her specialized dyers’ botanical garden, the flowers and plants provide natural dyes whilst simultaneously fighting the local loss of biodiversity.
+Having established her studio in the rural North of The Netherlands, Jongstra began a sweeping ecological experiment in the local landscape.
+The basis of her work, wool, comes from her own flock of rare, indigenous Drenthe Heath sheep.
+In Jongstra’s specialized dyers’ botanical garden, the flowers and plants provide natural dyes whilst simultaneously fighting the local loss of biodiversity.
 This completely sustainable chain culminates in her artworks.

 See all available Artworks